Thursday, January 1, 2026

 Click on pictures to enlarge.

 The bird herd was allowed to free range the other day (when lots of things happen around here).
-For being stupid chickens, they do know from whence their blessings (aka chicken chow) come.
+For being stupid chickens, they do know from whence their blessings (aka chicken chow) comes.
 Here are a couple of my pecking pals who flew upon my shoulder to wipe their feet on my overalls and to capture my attention so that the Ol' Rancher will hand feed them.
 They need to unlearn those tricks.

 This isn't a rare phenomenon but it doesn't happen every year.
 This happens when the the surface temperatures and ambient temps are at a certain point which basically traps the clouds at a position above the ground instead of on it.
 At that point, we would experience fog.
+This pictures is looking north from Circle R. The hill where the cloud is is directly behind our house.
+Our place is at the bottom and can't be seen because of the trees that are in the way.
+You can barely see Dr. Falopino's house which is directly behind ours and up higher on the hill and slightly above the tree line.

 Anytime we have half-mile or so forward visibility, I refer to it as "high fog".